 This tutorial explains how you can backup the data from a Windows computer that cannot be booted any more.
 There are many reasons why a windows computer could stop working: installation of a bad driver, system crash with disk corruption, system files deleted, … In that case you can just reinstall the operating system, but the most important thing is to first backup your data.
 If Windows is not bootable, you can just boot using SystemRescueCd to do that.
 Even running Linux, it’s able to read the windows disk, and then you will be able to backup your data through the network.
 All the steps are detailed in this tutorial so that windows users with no knowledge of Linux can follow it to backup their data.

 If this is the first time that you are using SystemRescueCd, it is recommended that you read the Quick start Guide to avoid problems.

 SystemRescueCd is a livecd.
 It contains a complete operating system based on Linux.
 This means that you will be able to manipulate files from its environment even if the Windows OS, which is installed on that computer, is broken.
 Of course, you will need a working computer to download and burn SystemRescueCd.

 All you have to do is to download the latest ISO image of SystemRescueCd for x86, burn it onto a cdrom disc using any burning software such as Nero.
-If you don’t have any burning software, you can download ImgBurn which is free.
 If the computer where windows is broken cannot boot from a cdrom disc, you can also Install SystemRescueCd on an USB stick and boot from that.

 Then, go into the BIOS of your computer (you often have to press F2 or DEL during the hardware initialisation period), go into the section where the boot order is defined, and make sure the cdrom or the USB device is the first device in the list (or before the hard drive).